sheetalvarsh/Assistant-Caller/docs/developers_documentation.md

 * Error:
     - Status Code: `500`
     - JSON: `{ 'error': <error_message> }`

+## Dealing with Audio Data

+### Storage and Generation

+1. Folder Structure:
+    - Audio files are stored in a dedicated folder based on the user's session.
+This ensures a clear organization of audio data.

+2. Session-based Storage:
+    - With each session, a new set of audio files is generated and stored.
+This helps maintain a separation of audio data between different users or sessions.

+3. File Limitation:
+    - To optimize storage and prevent excessive resource usage, the application follows a policy where only the latest 5 audio files are retained.
+When a new audio file is generated, the oldest one is removed from the system.

+## Handling Audio Data

+1. Audio File Format:
+    - The application utilizes the **OGG format** for storing audio files.
+This format is commonly used for efficient audio compression.

+2. Audio Processing:
+    - **Pydub**, an audio processing library, is employed for handling audio files.
+It allows for various operations such as format conversion, channel adjustment, and sample rate modification.

+3. Text-to-Speech (TTS):
+    - When converting text to speech, the **gTTS (Google Text-to-Speech)** library is utilized.
+The generated audio file is then saved in the corresponding session folder.

+4. Speech-to-Text (STT):
+    - For transcribing speech to text, the application uses the **SpeechRecognition** library.
+The uploaded audio file is processed, and the transcribed text is extracted.

 ## License
 This project is licensed under [MIT LICENSE](../LICENSE)